cse110-sp21-group22/cse110-sp21-group22/admin/meetings/050821-Skeleton.md

 - Front-end: font & style, place at bottom of front page

 # Calendar
-1. Do we need the left side calendar?
-Solution: actual calendar
-2. Do we need the "Academic term"?
+1. Do we need the left side calendar? ~~Solution: actual calendar ~~2.
+Do we need the "Academic term"?~~
 ## Progress bar
 - Back-end: Countdown Calendar: What week you're on based on Term Start and Term End and update progress bar based on week number
 - Front-end: Create a progress bar, match the running man icon with the progress bar